 When Vicki's illness led her to the Community Hospice, she found comfort in the care provided by the hospice team.
 "Whenever we spoke to her about the hospice, she was so animated and told us how amazing the hospice team were."
 Sam reflects, "They made her last days truly special and comfortable.
-The nurses went above and beyond to ensure she was most days and be her kids again wh world to her."
+The nurses went above and beyond to ensure she was able to get home most days and be a mummy to her kids again which meant the world to her."